 As these people have data access and are aware of security flaws within a network, they can easily deplete security barriers without being detected.
 This way, they can also hack precious data and utilize it to benefit other competitive companies.

 Sophisticated hackers opt for phishing scams to seize illegal access to confidential data and records.
-To achieve this goal, hackers show themselves as a legitimate company or reliable source and urge the victims to share private data.
+To achieve this goal, hackers show themselves as legitimate company or reliable source and urge the victims to share private data.

 Phishing attacks take place through emails, social media accounts, and SMS.
 Usually, attackers utilize this technique to get confidential information, such as credit card data, customer data, login passwords, verification codes, etc.